aimclub/OSA/readmegen/examples/README.md

 ---
 ## Overview

-Automated Machine Learning for Everyone.
-Fedot is a framework that simplifies the creation, training, and deployment of machine learning models, empowering users to focus on solving complex problems without getting bogged down in implementation details.
-It provides a unified interface for defining problems, selecting data, and choosing algorithms, making machine learning more accessible and efficient.
-Fedot is ideal for data scientists, researchers, and developers who want to streamline their machine learning workflows and achieve faster results.
+Automate machine learning workflows with Fedot, a framework that simplifies the creation and optimization of pipelines for complex tasks.
+It streamlines data preprocessing, model evaluation, and hyperparameter tuning, making it easier for data scientists and analysts to build effective solutions for classification, regression, and time series forecasting.

 ---